-On today’s episode of the The Sales Evangelist, Jim Jacobus shares his experience with objections, and explains why sales professionals must learn to handle “no” if they want to succeed.
+On today’s episode of The Sales Evangelist, Jim Jacobus shares his experience with objections and explains why sales professionals must learn to handle “no” if they want to succeed.

 Objections create opportunity

 Customers often object to price without realizing their concerns might actually lie elsewhere.

 Objections give us an opportunity to ask questions and identify what their true objections are.
 Is the payment too high?
 Is it outside of their budget?
 It is truly too expensive?